 When I say a planted aquarium or a non-planted, I don’t mean plants or no plants.
-A non-planted aquarium for me still has plants but has the focus on the creatures living in it whereas when I talk about a planted aquarium, I think more about a beautiful aquascape with lost of plants where the shrimp and fish only play a small part in an underwater garden.
-In this case, I would get a few shrimp, maybe about 10, and probably keep the population from exceeding 20 to 25 shrimp.
-Though I love shrimp, in this case too many would diminish the overall scene you are trying to create.
+A non-planted aquarium, for me, still has plants but focuses on the creatures in it.
+In contrast, when I talk about a planted aquarium, I think more about a beautiful aquascape with many plants where the shrimp and fish only play a small part in an underwater garden.
+In this case, I would get a few shrimp, maybe about 10, and keep the population from exceeding 20 to 25.
+Though I love shrimp, in this case, too many would diminish the overall scene you are trying to create.

-If there is such a thing as too many shrimp, this you can debate.
+You can debate if there is such a thing as too many shrimp.
 If your population is exploding, congratulations, you are doing something right, and your little freshwater invertebrates are happy.
-Shrimp have a very small bioload, but when it gets too crowded in the tank something has to be done.
+Shrimp have a very small bioload, but something has to be done when it gets too crowded in the tank.

-If you have a large population, you have the numbers to be selective more selective with your breeding.
-It will help a lot if you have another aquarium where you can put your different species or your less desirable colors of shrimp.
-This way you can try to breed a better quality or a more beautiful color of shrimp.
+If you have a large population, you have the numbers to be more selective with your breeding.
+It will greatly help if you have another aquarium for your different species or less desirable shrimp colors.
+This way, you can try to breed a better quality or a more beautiful shrimp color.

 Remember, females tend to have more color than males.
-If you are breeding for color, make sure you are not removing all of the males by selecting only the most colorful shrimp.
+If you are breeding for color, ensure you are not removing all the males by selecting only the most colorful shrimp.

-When you search for “freshwater shrimp” on Craigslist or eBay, you will find many people selling their shrimp.
+When you search for “freshwater shrimp” on Craigslist or eBay, many people sell their shrimp.
 These can also be you.
 You could sell off some of your shrimp and make a little extra money to finance your hobby.
-If it goes very well and you have some sweet quality shrimp you can even consider making a living off it.
-When you sell them, make sure you got the logistics figured out, shipping live animals require special care.
+If it goes very well and you have some sweet quality shrimp, you can even consider making a living off it.
+When you sell them, ensure you get the logistics figured out.
+Shipping live animals requires special care.

 Give them to Friends and Family.

 Get your friends and family involved in the hobby.
 Your surplus could be their starting colony.
-If you have some people in your vicinity that might like to have a beautiful addition to their homes, you can help them set up an aquarium of their own.
-Not only is it fun to help someone set up a nice tank, but you can also show them the ropes and enjoy the hobby together.
+If you have some people in your vicinity who might like a beautiful addition to their homes, you can help them set up an aquarium.
+It is fun to help someone set up a nice tank, and you can also show them the ropes and enjoy the hobby together.

 Trading them is a good option.
 You can exchange them with other enthusiasts, maybe even for the same species, to strengthen the gene pool.
-This way you can try to breed with different colors, or the same colors, to make them even more beautiful.
-Else you might want to trade them for some nice plant someone has an abundance of or that little school of tetra’s you might wish to have as tankmates for your shrimp.
+This way, you can try to breed with different or similar colors to make them even more beautiful.
+Otherwise, you might want to trade them for some nice plant someone has an abundance of or that little school of tetra’s you might wish to have as tankmates for your shrimp.

 now, some words of caution